sghctoma/writeups/hacktivity2015-avatao/01-reverse4/01-reverse4.md

-Since this document is about reversing and not about programming, I'll leave the programming part to the fellow reader :) But I'm not going to leave you empty-handed, here is the quick'n'dirty program I've used during the CTF:
+Since this document is about reversing and not about programming, I'll leave the programming part to the fellow reader :) But I'm not going to leave you empty-handed, I'll give you one advice: Except for "J", all of the instructions are simple, easy to use, and it should not be a problem to construct the "Such VM!
+MuCH reV3rse!" using them.
+"J" however is a bit complicated compared to the others.
+One should realize that its sole purpose is to make *sym.good_if_ne_zero* bigger than zero, which is a requirement to access the flag.
+In order to increment *sym.good_if_ne_zero*, two conditions should be met:

+- *arg1* should be a negative number, otherwise we would return early
+- *sym.written_by_instr_C* should not be 0, when "J" is called.
+This means that "C", "AC", or "SC" instructions should be used before calling "J".
+- *arg1_and_0x3f* should be negative when checked.
+Since 0x3f's sign bit is zero, no matter what *arg1* is, the result of *arg1* & 0x3f will always be non-negative.
+But remember that "J" negates *arg1_and_0x3f* if *arg1* & 0x40 is not zero.
+This basically means that *arg1*'s 6th bit should be 1 (0x40 = 01000000b).
+Also, because *arg1_and_0x3f* can't be 0 either, at least
+  one of *arg1*'s 0th, 1st, 2nd, 3rd, 4th or 5th bits should be 1 (0x3f =
+  00111111b).

+I think this is enough information, you can go now and write that program.
+Or, you could just reverse engineer the quick'n'dirty one I've used during the CTF:

 ```
 \x90\x00PSAMuAP\x01AMcAP\x01AMhAP\x01AM AP\x01AMVAP\x01AMMAP\x01AM!AP\x01AM AP\x01AMMAP\x01AMuAP\x01AMCAP\x01AMHAP\x01AM AP\x01AMrAP\x01AMeAP\x01AMVAP\x01AM3AP\x01AMrAP\x01AMsAP\x01AMeIPAM!X\x00CAJ\xc1SC\x00DCR*
 ```

-Maybe you should try to reverse it ;) Keep in mind please, that it was written on-the-fly, parallel to the reversing phase - for example there are parts that was written without the knowledge of all possible instructions.
+Keep in mind though, that it was written on-the-fly, parallel to the reversing phase - for example there are parts that was written without the knowledge of all possible instructions.
 This means that the code is ugly and unefficient.

 .outro
 ------